-Since a mortgage brokers in California can work with multiple sources you are more likely to get the best terms with a reputable Mortgage Broker than you are with a traditional bank who relies on name recognition to get your business.
+Since mortgage brokers in California can work with multiple sources you are more likely to get the best terms with a reputable Mortgage Broker than you are with a traditional bank that relies on name recognition to get your business.

 How Do Mortgage Brokers Get Paid?

 There two ways a mortgage broker in California gets paid;